DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/README.md

 DSpace uses Apache Commons Config to access runtime properties.
 Values can be passed to Apache commons through the dspace.cfg file, the local.cfg file, as system properties (-Ddspace.name=Foo), and as environment variables.

 Note that enviroment variables containing dots in their names are not supported by some Linux shells.
-While it is possible to pass an ENV variable (`-e dspace.name=Foo`) through docker run or Docker Compose, that value will not propagate to the DSpace runtime.
+While it is possible to pass an ENV variable (`-e dspace.name=Foo`) through docker run or Docker Compose, that value will not propagate to the DSpace runtime becuase the underlying shell will reject the variable name.

-The recommended approach is to pass the override as a system property set in JAVA_OPTS.  `-e JAVA_OPTS=-Ddspace.name=Foo`.
+If you need to set a property name that contains a period, the recommended approach is to pass the override as a system property set in JAVA_OPTS.  `-e JAVA_OPTS=-Ddspace.name=Foo`.

 ## 3. Verify Install